 In December 2012, a Garden Grove man by the name of Sinh Vinh Ngo Nguyen (of Vietnamese descent) went to Syria.

-Nguyen is a Muslim revert of two years and had heard about the conflict in Syria.
+Nguyen is a Muslim revert of several years and had heard about the conflict in Syria.
 Like many others, he was determined to do something tangible to help the people of Syria.

-Nguyen has extensive experience in the use of firearms (he had worked as a security guard, and was enrolled in the Los Angeles state militia, as well as “honing” his skills at a shooting range) he did what he was best at.
-In other words, he bravely decided to volunteer for the fight (possibly with the Free Syrian Army) in December 2012, flying to Lebanon to enter Syria.
+Nguyen has extensive experience in the use of firearms (he had worked as a security guard, and was once enrolled in the Los Angeles state militia, as well as “honing” his skills at a shooting range) he did what he was best at.
+In other words, he bravely decided to volunteer for the fight in December 2012, flying to Lebanon to enter Syria.

 According to media reports, Nguyen arrived in a village in “central Syria”.
 This was a small stretch of the Homs countryside adjacent to the Lebanese border which was under the control of the revolutionary forces.
 It included the city of Qusayr, which was hotly contested by the revolutionaries and the regime at the time, with tens of innocents being massacred by regime forces.